« Back to Spotlights

 • Destination: Rhinebeck/Red Hook

-• Wednesday (PTO): Leave all your worries behind as you begin your long weekend getaway with the “Perfect Date Night” package at Mirbeau Inn & Spa, an old-world chic Parisian-style resort in Rhinebeck that earned a prestigious Four-Star Award from Forbes Travel Guide in 2024.
-This package includes a pair of day-spa passes (allowing access to all property wellness amenities) plus a three-course dinner for two at Willow.
+• Wednesday (PTO): Leave all your worries behind as you begin your long weekend getaway with a relaxing and rejuvenating spa day package at Mirbeau Inn & Spa, an old-world chic Parisian-style resort in Rhinebeck that earned a prestigious Four-Star Award from Forbes Travel Guide in 2024.
+Immerse yourself in luxury and treat yourself to a full array of spa treatments.
+Afterward, sit down for an elegant meal at Willow, Mirbeau’s on-site restaurant.

 • Thursday (PTO): Schedule a guided tour of Wilderstein Historic Site in Rhinecliff, the riverfront estate once owned by Margaret (Daisy) Suckley cousin and confidante of President Franklin Delano Roosevelt.
 This Queen Ann-style mansion features 1888 interiors designed by JB Tiffany and grounds designed by Calvert Vaux.
 Wilderstein's beautiful 40-acre grounds are open year-round and offer extensive walking trails and Hudson River views.
 Afterward, slake your thirst at any of the area’s popular craft beverage purveyors.
 Visit the C. Cassis Tasting Room, located in a colorfully repurposed dairy barn in Rhinebeck, and sip their all-natural liqueur made by hand from Dutchess County black currants (black currants were illegal to grow in the United States for about a century until the ban was overturned in New York State in 2003).
 Milea Estate Vineyard in Staatsburg offers award-winning wines and spectacular views of their vineyard and the mountains in the distance; their Private Tour & Tasting package is an immersive two-hour experience that includes the tasting of six wines, including barrel samples, at the private cottage, along with a local cheese and charcuterie plate, and seasonal hummus prepared by the Milea culinary team.
 Low-intervention winemaking is the focus at Rose Hill Farm in Red Hook, which produces ciders, wines and co-ferments (best quality fruit, nothing added, nothing removed); enjoy the tap room and outdoor seating areas or pre-book their immersive, 90-minute, behind-the-scenes tasting and tour, led by one of their cider/wine makers.

-• Friday (PTO): Bard College’s annual SummerScape festival features a robust, action-packed, summer-long schedule of musical and theatrical performances in and around the iconic Fisher Center.
-On this particular Friday, you can experience the gripping drama of Bedrich Smetana’s powerful Czech opera, “Dalibor” in the Sosnoff Theater at 6:30 p.m.
-Or, head to the Spiegeltent — a circus-tent-like venue hosting all sorts of thought-provoking artistry and unbridled festivity — to see Susanne Bartsch’s risqué cabaret production, “New York, New York!” at 8 p.m. (this performance contains nudity).
+• Friday (PTO): Bard College’s annual SummerScape festival features a robust, action-packed, summer-long schedule of musical and theatrical performances.
+Stay tuned for the SummerScape 2026 schedule to see what is on tap in the iconic Fisher Center and the Spiegeltent, which is a circus-tent-like venue hosting all sorts of thought-provoking artistry and unbridled festivity.
 Earlier in the day, you could head to Bard’s Montgomery Place Campus, an adjacent 380-acre estate overlooking the Hudson River, and walk the grounds and admire the views.
 And don’t miss Bard’s Hessel Museum of Art, a collection of more than 3,000 works by contemporary artists.

 • Saturday: Strap yourself in for some high-flying adventure at the Old Rhinebeck Aerodrome in Red Hook.
 Every weekend from June through October, the Aerodrome stages antique air shows featuring authentic, fully functioning vintage airplanes.
 The Saturday "History of Flight" program highlights the Pioneer Era before World War I and the Golden Age of Aviation in the 1920s and 30s.
 The Sunday air show is the World War I dog-fight spectacular, with a hero or heroine, the villainous Black Baron of Rhinebeck, scenery, pyrotechnics and a World War I tank, along with many antique automobiles.
 There are usually between 15 and 20 flyable aircraft for each show.
 You can even book your own flight in an open cockpit biplane and admire the scenic beauty of the Hudson Valley from the sky!

-• Sunday: Spend some time strolling and shopping in the quaint and walkable Village of Rhinebeck.
-There are plenty of great places to grab a bite to eat, including Terrapin, where you will experience the best of farm-to-table dining with a menu featuring local and organic ingredients.
-Head to the Rhinebeck Farmers Market between 10 a.m. and 2 p.m. to pick up some fresh local fruits and vegetables and other items.
-A short drive from downtown is the Center for Performing Arts at Rhinebeck, a cozy venue where you can sit up close and watch Up In One Production’s 3 p.m. matinee performance of the Tony Award-winning musical “Gypsy.”
+• Sunday: Spend some time strolling and shopping in the quaint and walkable Village of Rhinebeck, where there are plenty of great places to grab a bite to eat.
+Head to the Rhinebeck Farmers Market to pick up some fresh local fruits and vegetables and other items.
+A short drive from downtown is the Center for Performing Arts at Rhinebeck, a cozy venue where every seat is a good one; keep an eye out for their summer schedule.

-• Nearby hotels: The Baker House Bed & Breakfast (Rhinebeck); Beekman Arms and Delamater Inn (Rhinebeck); Mirbeau Inn & Spa (Rhinebeck); WhistleWood Farm Bed & Breakfast (Rhinebeck); Reclaimed Motel (Red Hook); The Red Hook Country Inn; Hotel Tivoli (Tivoli).
+• Nearby hotels: The Baker House Bed & Breakfast (Rhinebeck); Beekman Arms and Delamater Inn (Rhinebeck); Mirbeau Inn & Spa (Rhinebeck); WhistleWood Farm Bed & Breakfast (Rhinebeck); Reclaimed Motel (Red Hook); The Red Hook Country Inn; Hotel Tivoli.

 • Destination: Southeastern Dutchess

 • Friday (PTO): It’s Labor Day Weekend, the perfect time to enjoy the fruits of your labor!
 Speaking of fruits, apple-picking season shifts into high gear around this time of year, so start your long weekend at Barton Orchards in Poughquag, one of the Hudson Valley’s premiere pick-your-own destinations.
-Plus, Barton Orchards will be hosting its annual Sunflower Festival during the last two weekends in August, so your timing couldn’t be better!
+Plus, Barton Orchards will be hosting its eighth annual Sunflower Festival, so your timing couldn’t be better!
 Pick some delicious fruit, pluck some beautiful blooms, and enjoy loads of family-friendly fun on the farm, including hayrides, a corn maze, the dog park, the petting zoo, live music and more.

 • Saturday: The Hudson Valley Hot-Air Balloon Festival at Tymor Park in LaGrangeville has been a Labor Day Weekend staple for more than 30 years.
 Among the festival favorites are the tethered hot-air balloon rides, full hot-air balloon flights, helicopter rides, fireworks, live music and entertainment, food trucks, a beer and wine tent, local vendors, and a whole bunch of family-friendly activities.
 Bring a picnic blanket and chairs and watch the action from the designated picnic area.